Bell 407: Accidents

 On June 4, 2022, Bell 407 GXP, N98ZA, was substantially damaged in an accident near Fairfield, New Jersey.
 The commercial pilot was seriously injured.
 Investigation by the US National Transportation Safety Board (NTSB) found that the tail rotor crosshead drive plate was not bolted to the tail rotor crosshead.
-The tail rotor had been installed the day before it was suspected that the bolts were not torqued.
+The tail rotor had been installed the day before; it was suspected that the bolts were not properly torqued.

 On June 8, 2022 a Bell 407 had an inflight separation of its tail boom while in cruise flight near Kalea, Hawaii.
 The pilot and two passengers sustained serious injuries, while three other passengers had minor injuries.
 The helicopter was substantially damaged during the crash.
 The US NTSB determined that the upper-left tail boom attachment hardware was not installed, leaving only three of four attachment points connected.
 Wreckage markings indicated that the bolt had been present at one point but had fallen out, resulting in progressive fatigue cracking.
 The NTSB requested immediate action from the US FAA and Transport Canada in the form of an urgent airworthiness directive.

+On June 15, 2025, an Aryan Aviation Bell 407 VT-BKA crashed in Uttarakhand, India.
+The intended destination was Guptkashi.
+The helicopter was carrying Hindu pilgrims, seven people died, including the pilot and his two-year-old son.
+The Aircraft Accident Investigation Bureau were brought to the fore of the investigation.